metabase/metabase/docs/users-guide/07-dashboards.md

 ## Sharing dashboards with public links

-If your Metabase administrator has enabled [public sharing](../administration-guide/12-public-links.md) on a saved question or dashboard, you can go to that question or dashboard and click on the sharing icon to find its public links.
+If your Metabase administrator has enabled [public sharing](../administration-guide/12-public-links.md) on a saved question or dashboard, you can go to that question or dashboard and click on the **sharing** icon to find its public links.

+![Share icon](images/share-icon.png)

 Public links can be viewed by anyone, even if they don't have access to Metabase.
 You can also use the public embedding code to embed your question or dashboard in a simple web page or blog post.

-![Share icon](images/share-icon.png)

 ### Configuring a dashboard through its URL

-It is possible to amend URL of the dashboard to automatically enter fullscreen, enable night mode or auto-refresh the dashboard.
-This allows you to configure the dashboard even when you do not have any input access to the device where the dashboard will be displayed, like scripted screens, for example.
+It is possible to amend the URL of a dashboard to automatically enter fullscreen, enable night mode, or auto-refresh the dashboard.
+Customizing the dashboard's URL allows you to configure the dashboard even when you do not have any input access to the device where the dashboard will be displayed, like scripted screens, for example.

 To configure a dashboard using its URL, you can add the following optional keywords: `fullscreen`, `night`, or `refresh`.
 Here's an example: